favarogabriel/Pac-man-3D/README.md

 # Pacman-3D
- I recreated Pac-Man, but in 3D version.
+ I recreating Pac-Man, but in 3D version.